 15. Check your work

 Once you think you've found a solution, it's important to check your work to make sure that it actually works.
 This could involve plugging in different values or doing a test run to see if your solution works in all cases.

 If your initial plan isn't working, don't be afraid to change it.
 There is no one 'right' way to solve a problem, so feel free to try different things, seek help from different resources and continue until you find a more efficient strategy or one that works.

 It's important to persevere when trying to solve a difficult problem.
 Just because you can't see a solution right away doesn't mean that there isn't one.
 If you get stuck, take a break and come back to the problem later with fresh eyes.
 You might be surprised at what you're able to see after taking some time away from it.

 Look back and reflect

 Once you've solved the problem, take a step back and reflect on the process that you went through.
+Most middle school students forget this fundamental step.
 This will help you to understand what worked well and what could be improved upon next time.

 Whether you do this after a math test or after an individual problem, here are some questions to ask yourself: